-Business Units / The Group pool is reallocated to Ir nputs from control functions (Audit, Subsidiaries Short the business units/ subsidiaries C Compliance and Risk) are sought.
-Term Incentive taking into account: Pool Allocation C Currently only the Chief Internal Auditor each unit's actual performance is s measured independently with the achievement against target p performance outcome being re ecommended by the AEC. the relative performance of each unit
+Business Units / The Group pool is reallocated to the Inputs from control functions (Audit, Subsidiaries business units/ subsidiaries taking Compliance and Risk) are sought.
+Short-Term into account: Incentive Pool Currently only the Chief Internal Auditor is Allocation each unit's actual performance measured independently with the achievement against target performance outcome being recommended by the AEC. the relative performance of each n unit